-Before technology swept over the graphic arts like a tsunami, when a magazine, a book publisher or ad agency needed art, they commissioned the art from an illustrator.
+Before technology swept over the graphic arts like a tsunami, book publishers, advertising agencies and magazines got the art they needed by assigning the work to an illustrator.

 My home town is Chicago, which turned out to be a great place to begin an illustration career.
 Big and bustling, open and friendly, art directors were willing to look at my young portfolio and give me a shot.

 It's an interesting thing to make art on demand, your client expects you to deliver something excellent each and every time! ...oh boy!

 I was fortunate that my style leant itself to Advertising, Magazines and Book Covers as well.